frontity/docs/docs/guides/processing-page-builder-content.md

 ## Examples

+In these examples we will illustrate how you might process elements from Gutenberg and from Elementor.

 ###	Gutenberg

 Our second example will illustrate how a processor can work on an element created by Gutenberg.